TomasPodolak/chuck-joke-sender/README.md

 sender.GetAndSendRandomJoke();
 ```
 If you run Node.js application than you are able to see successful login message.
+Email with Chuck Norris Joke will be received on CHUCK_RECEIVERS addresses.
 ```sh
 node .\index.js
 Email sent: 250 2.0.0 OK  <OTHER_CONFIGURATIONS_DEPENDS_ON_YOUR_SYSTEM>